Gunmen abduct three foreign tourists from southern Philippines resort

 "It appeared the foreigners were the targets, they were not taken at random," he said.

-Caber said the abducted foreigners had been identified as John Ridsdel and Robert Hall from Canada and Kjartan Sekkingstad, the Norwegian manager of the resort.
-The Filipino woman, identified only as Tess, was Hall's partner.
+Caber said the abducted foreigners were identified as John Ridsdel and Robert Hall from Canada and Kjartan Sekkingstad, the Norwegian manager of the resort.
+The Filipino woman was not identified.

-Nicolas Doire, a spokesman for Canada's foreign ministry in Ottawa, said they were aware of the kidnapping but declined to comment or release information that might compromise rescue efforts or the safety of Canadian citizens.
+Nicolas Doire, a spokesman for Canada's foreign ministry in Ottawa, said they were aware of the kidnapping but declined to comment or release information that "may compromise ongoing efforts and risk endangering the safety of the Canadian citizens abroad".

-Shirley Anthony, a spokeswoman for the Calgary-based mining group TVI Pacific Inc, which has a stake in operations in the Philippines, said the company had launched a search for Ridsdel, a semi-retired consultant for TVI.
+Shirley Anthony, a spokeswoman for Calgary-based TVI Pacific Inc TVI.TO, confirmed that Ridsdel, a semi-retired consultant, was among those taken by the gunmen.
+"We are still learning more about the situation," she said.

 Philippine military sources said the gunmen spoke English and Tagalog, the language spoken widely in the Philippines.

-Police said a private security guard had recovered a note reading "Justice for our commander, by NPA" posted on the resort's gate five hours after the abduction, the first sign that Maoist guerrillas might be behind the attack.

-However, security and local government officials doubted whether the New People's Army rebels had the capability to carry out the attack.
-"We are still validating that information," said provincial police chief Samuel Gadingan.
+"Two Japanese tourists tried to intervene but failed," one of the sources said.
+The gunmen fled towards the Mindanao mainland with their captives, the source said.

-Three navy ships were sent to search for the gunmen's boat, while ground units were also alerted to locate possible landing sites in southeastern Mindanao, an army commander said.
+Three navy ships were sent to search and intercept the gunmen's boat, while ground units were also alerted to locate possible landing sites in southeastern Mindanao, an army commander said.

-In 2001, Islamist militants from Abu Sayyaf, a group linked to al Qaeda, failed to kidnap foreign tourists on Samal island's Pearl Farm resort.
-Three security men died fighting off the attack.
+In 2001, al Qaeda-linked Abu Sayyaf Islamist militants tried but failed to kidnap foreign tourists on Samal island's Pearl Farm resort.
+Three security men died fighting the attackers.

-(Additional reporting by Nicole Mordant and David Ljunggren in OTTAWA; Editing by Kevin Liffey)
+(Additional reporting by Nicole Mordant and David Ljunggren in OTTAWA; Editing by Paul Tait)